cronitorio/cronitor-sidekiq/README.md

 end
 ```

-By default this will look for an existing monitor named after your worker, `MyWorker` in the case above, and pings that.
-Otherwise it will try to create a new monitor with the worker's name, which you can configure rules for at a later time via your Cronitor dashboard.
+When this worker is invoked, Cronitor will send telemetry pings with a  `key` matching the name of your worker (`MyWorker` in the case above).
+If no monitor exists it will create one on the first event.
+You can configure rules at a later time via the Cronitor dashboard, API, or [YAML config](https://github.com/cronitorio/cronitor-ruby#configuring-monitors) file.

-To use a monitor you've already created, you can configure the monitor's `key` directly:
+To specify a `key` directly include it using `sidekiq_options`:

 ```ruby
 class MyWorker